alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 // Assign generator to a variable const message = myGenerator()

-// Call the generator and log the returned number (the first start)
+// Call the generator and log the number (the first start)
 // This call returns the first yield console.log(message.next())
 // Output:
 // { value: 1, done: false }

-// Call the generator and log the returned number (the second start)
+// Call the generator and log the number (the second start)
 // This call returns the second yield console.log(message.next())
 // Output:
 // { value: 2, done: false }

-// Call the generator and log the returned number (the third start)
+// Call the generator and log the number (the third start)
 // This call returns the third yield console.log(message.next())
 // Output:
 // { value: 3, done: false }

-// Call the generator and log the returned number (the fourth start)
+// Call the generator and log the number (the fourth start)
 // This call doesn't return any yield because there is no fourth
 // And since there is no other yield the generator is done console.log(message.next())